Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 timed tests that will appear in the Subtest Editor for any grid subtest prototype.

-The ***Variable name*** you choose, such as “letters”, will be the prefix added to each grid item in your results file.
-In this case, each grid item (each letter) in your results file will be listed as “letter\_1”, “letter\_2”, etc., based on their sequential position in the ***Grid items*** box.
+The ***Variable name*** you choose, such as "letters", will be the prefix added to each grid item in your results file.
+In this case, each grid item (each letter) in your results file will be listed as "letter\_1", "letter\_2", etc., based on their sequential position in the ***Grid items*** box.

-In the field for “Grid Items”, simply paste in the items (letters, words, numbers) you have selected for this subtest.
+In the field for "Grid Items", simply paste in the items (letters, words, numbers) you have selected for this subtest.
 Delimit each item with a single space (if you have extra space breaks the system will remove these); Tangerine will generate grid buttons based on this spacing.
-For example, if you want the equation “5+3=(8)” to appear on one grid button, enter the equation with no spaces between its characters, adding spaces in between equations to indicate a new button.
+For example, if you want the equation "5+3=(8)" to appear on one grid button, enter the equation with no spaces between its characters, adding spaces in between equations to indicate a new button.
 After entering your variable name and grid items, you can alter several configuration settings for how your grid will look and behave:

 ***Right-to-Left direction:*** This setting will reverse the default order of scoring for grid tests.